 In this research programme the main focus is on assessing and evaluating the quality, the relative effectiveness and efficiency of healthcare provision and healthcare technologies.
 Primary objectives are quality assessment and evaluation of the cost-effectiveness of healthcare interventions.
 Research outcomes provide useful insights that contribute to establish well-founded and more patient-oriented quality policies and more efficient delineation of the basic benefits package.
 The research provides healthcare insurers, healthcare organisations, care providers and patients with important information, which they can use to underpin decision-making.

 Management and organisation of healthcare delivery

 This research focuses on healthcare delivery.
 Issues of special interest are quality and safety, the organisation of health processes, human resource management, finances and ICT, and improving the methods and techniques used in several fields of study.
 The main goal is to equip healthcare organisations with useful insights and instruments to help them perform well in an increasingly complicated environment.

-For more information, faculty member profiles, and publications, visit the Institute of Health Policy and Management website.
+For more information, faculty member profiles, and publications, visit the Erasmus School of Health Policy & Management website.